 Earning the Associate of Arts and Sciences Degree requires completing a minimum of 60 credits.
 Students who earn the degree will automatically meet the general education requirements at University of Wisconsin institutions and will be admitted as juniors when they transfer.The degree requires completion of courses in English composition and math as well as course in the breadth categories of fine arts, humanities, natural sciences and social science.

-Your student should rely on the UW Colleges Catalog for specific major requirements, course prerequisites and other academic policies.
+Your student should rely on the UW-Whitewater schedule of classes for specific major requirements, course prerequisites and other academic policies.

 Students must take responsibility for their own academic success and the consequences of their performance.
 Students cannot learn if they are not in class.
 Attendance policies are set individually by the instructors.

 We strongly encourage students to talk with their instructors outside of class if they are experiencing difficulty.
 This usually requires a change in thinking and habit, since many students did not seek out their teachers in high school.
 Faculty members are their best resource.
 We also urge students to contact their advisor for support and counsel.
 Most academic problems can be resolved if students seek help in a timely way.
 The Learning Support Center (LSC) on campus offers free tutoring to any student and can help with other issues such as time management and tips for working with faculty.
 Some students are also eligible for the federally funded TRIO program, which provides additional academic support to the students served by the program.